75 Macro-Friendly Foods (with a Printable List)

 3. Scan coupons and deals ahead of time: Most stores have online coupons and other deals that you can take advantage of if you do a bit of homework in advance.
 Also, join your store’s loyalty department to ensure you get insider deals.

 Remember, it doesn’t matter if you are a meal prep master or a complete newbie in the kitchen; grocery shopping is a snap with a well-organized list.
-A shopping list helps to make your grocery experience more efficient and can ultimately help make your meals more healthy and satisfying.
+A shopping list helps to make your grocery experience more efficient and can ultimately help make your meals healthier and more satisfying.

 Previous